Satisfying ginger spice cookies that both adults and children will love!

-Our hosts made drinks and we had a cookie each – yum!
+Our hosts made drinks and we all had a cookie each.
 The lid went back on the plastic box, and I sat chatting with Kipper’s friend’s mum while the two kids went off to do their own thing.
-They seemed to be having fun, although before long it got strangely quiet… but we decided that they couldn’t both be unconscious, and were probably fine.
+They seemed to be having fun, although before long it got strangely quiet… However we decided that they couldn’t both be unconscious, and were probably fine.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 Ginger spice cookies

 - 85 g self-raising flour (OR use plain flour plus an extra ¾ tsp baking powder) (⅔ cup)

 - 85 g porridge oats (1 cup)